DTrejo/nodaphone/README.markdown

 See the awesome game demo at [touchtonetanks.com](http://touchtonetanks.com/).
 See the barebones demo at [nodaphone.dtrejo.com](http://nodaphone.dtrejo.com/).
 There's also some basic documentation over there.

+The main goal of this repo is to show you how to get the keypresses from the phone to your game in the browser.
+Other than that, it's probably a bad example of things.
+You may also want to look into something like [now.js](http://nowjs.com/) for more streamlined communication over socket.io.

 Let me know if I should add more, or if it is unclear.
 Thanks!